The spectacular landscape of Karijini National Park has been carved out over two billion years.

 How to get there

-Top things to do in Karijini National Park
+Things to do and top attractions in Karijini National Park

 Swim in freshwater pools